Bitcos-Pro/BitcosPro/BUG_BOUNTY.md

 ---

 ## 💠 Our Commitment
-Bitcos Pro (BOS) maintains an open, transparent, and security-first environment.
+**Bitcos Pro (BOS)** maintains an open, transparent, and security-first environment.
-We deeply value the contributions of ethical researchers who help strengthen our decentralized ecosystem.
+We deeply appreciate the contributions of ethical researchers who strengthen our decentralized ecosystem.

-**Secure.
-Transparent.
-Scalable.**
+> **Secure • Transparent • Scalable**
-— *Bitcos Pro Core Security Team*
+> *— Bitcos Pro Core Security Team*
+>
+>